Developer's Guide

 print('Success:', json.dumps(data, indent=2))

-# Test failure (invalid schema)
+# Test failure (invalid URL)

 print("\n--- Testing failure ---")

-data = extract_with_error_handling('https://example.com', "not-a-schema")
+data = extract_with_error_handling('not-a-valid-url', schema)

 if data is None: